MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fsmo-roles.md

 In a Windows domain, the PDC emulator role holder retains the following functions:

 - Password changes done by other DCs in the domain are replicated preferentially to the PDC emulator.
-- Authentication failures that occur at a given DC in a domain because of an incorrect password are forwarded to the PDC emulator before a bad password failure message is reported to the user.
+- When authentication failures occur at a given DC because of an incorrect password, the failures are forwarded to the PDC emulator before a bad password failure message is reported to the user.
 - Account lockout is processed on the PDC emulator.
 - The PDC emulator performs all of the functionality that a Windows NT 4.0 Server-based PDC or earlier PDC performs for Windows NT 4.0-based or earlier clients.

-This part of the PDC emulator role becomes unnecessary when all workstations, member servers, and domain controllers (DCs) that are running Windows NT 4.0 or earlier are all upgraded to Windows 2000.
+This part of the PDC emulator role becomes unnecessary under the following situation:
+All workstations, member servers, and domain controllers (DCs) that are running Windows NT 4.0 or earlier are all upgraded to Windows 2000.

 The PDC emulator still does the other functions as described in a Windows 2000 environment.

 The following information describes the changes that occur during the upgrade process:

-- Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package don't perform directory writes, such as password changes, preferentially at the DC that has advertised itself as the PDC.
+- Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package don't perform directory writes (such as password changes) preferentially at the DC that has advertised itself as the PDC.
 They use any DC for the domain.
 - Once backup domain controllers (BDCs) in down-level domains are upgraded to Windows 2000, the PDC emulator receives no down-level replica requests.
 - Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package use the Active Directory to locate network resources.
 They don't require the Windows NT Browser service.

 ### Infrastructure master FSMO role

-When an object in one domain is referenced by another object in another domain, it represents the reference by the GUID, the SID (for references to security principals), and the DN of the object being referenced.
+When an object in one domain is referenced by another object in another domain, it represents the reference by:

+- The GUID
+- The SID (for references to security principals)
+- The DN of the object being referenced

 The infrastructure FSMO role holder is the DC responsible for updating an object's SID and distinguished name in a cross-domain object reference.

 > [!NOTE]
 > The Infrastructure Master (IM) role should be held by a DC that is not a Global Catalog server(GC).
 If the Infrastructure Master runs on a Global Catalog server it will stop updating object information because it does not contain any references to objects that it does not hold.
 This is because a Global Catalog server holds a partial replica of every object in the forest.
 As a result, cross-domain object references in that domain will not be updated and a warning to that effect will be logged on that DC's event log.